-Joi O. Chaney is a domestic legal policy expert, political strategist, and founder of J.O.I.
-Strategies, which develops strategies for organizations and companies seeking to achieve Justice, Opportunity, and Inclusion for America’s underserved communities.
-Based in Washington, DC but with interests nationwide, J.O.I.
+JOI O. CHANEY is the founder of J.O.I.
+Strategies,* which develops strategies for organizations and companies seeking to achieve Justice, Opportunity, and Inclusion for America’s underserved communities.
+Located in Washington, DC but with interests in Greater Washington, DC, New York State and Florida, J.O.I.
 Strategies seeks to further civil and criminal justice, expand economic opportunity, and advance diversity and inclusion for all, beginning with women and girls and persons of color.

 J.O.I.
 Strategies was recently relaunched in 2020 after Joi returned from serving as Chief of Staff and Senior Advisor to United States Senator Kirsten Gillibrand of New York.

-Joi is a native of Orlando, Florida but is an active member in her adopted community of Washington, DC, where she lives with her family.
-In addition to serving on the Board of Directors at Equal Rights Advocates, she currently Chairs the Board of Directors of Girls, Inc. of the Metropolitan Washington, DC Area and is Advisory Council Chair of the Women’s Information Network.
+Joi is a native of Orlando, FL but is an active member in her adopted community of Washington, DC, where she lives with her family.
+She currently serves as Chair of the Board of Directors of Girls, Inc. of the Metropolitan Washington, DC Area, as a Board Member of Equal Rights Advocates, as a Board Member of Fair Elections Center and Advisory Council Chair of the Women’s Information Network.
 She is also an active member of Alpha Kappa Alpha Sorority, Inc.

 Joi is a graduate of Howard University and Harvard Law School.